 We have said in many of our previous articles that chickens are smarter than many people think.
-Chickens have the ability to adapt and learn routines, and that is why chicken keeping can be a lot of easier for everyone who likes it, if you adapt your chickens to your routine check-ups and clean ups.
-This is what made us the typesofchicken.com team do this article about the basic routines every chicken keeper should follow.
+Chickens have the ability to adapt and learn routines, and that is why chicken keeping can be a lot easier for everyone who likes it if you adapt your chickens to your routine check-ups and clean-ups.

 3. Routine Exercise

-By letting your chickens out at the same time every day you can prevent bullying and teach them some kind of order.
-But remember that they will get used to wasting energy that particular time of day and if you don’t let them out regularly they can get mad and fight each other – which is not good at all.
+But keep in mind that they will get used to wasting energy at that time of day, and if you don’t let them out often, they might get mad and fight, which is not good at all.